tranzmatt/anansi/SECURITY_ASSESSMENT.md

 - Denial-of-service against scraped sites, anti-bot ethics, captcha-solving legality.
 - Network-level concerns (TLS pinning, DNS rebinding mitigations beyond the SSRF check).
-- Hardening of optional dependencies (`curl-cffi`) beyond what they expose to arachne.
+- Hardening of optional dependencies (`curl-cffi`) beyond what they expose to anansi.
 - Anything that requires shell access to the operator's machine before the attack begins.

 ## 3. Findings